What is The Orkney Fund?

 Scott Robertson

-Scott Robertson is a serving Police Chief Inspector based on Orkney, having joined in 1994.
-He is invested in Community policing having been involved in Community Policing at every rank throughout his service.
+Scott is a serving Police Chief Inspector based on Orkney, having joined in 1994.
+He has been committed to community policing throughout his service, working in this area at every rank.

-He has worked in several national departments and been involved in policing major events with the highlight being the Orkney Island Games.
+He has served in several national departments and been involved in policing major events, with the Orkney Island Games a personal highlight.

 Quick navigation